IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 In 2009 the Law Commission reviewed part eight of the Crimes Act[^3] and recommended repealing the *male-assaults-female* offence.
 They identify some negative aspects to having this charge and note that the main reason to keep the charge was it was symbolic of the seriousness of the crime.
 However, *male-assaults-female* is only available for minor incidents and more serious assaults will merit a more serious charge, so much of the symbolism is lost.

 *Male-assaults-female* was used as a proxy to address family violence.
-The introduction of the Family and Whānau Violence Legislation Bill addressed the shortcomings of using *male-assaults-female* to address family violence.
+The *Family Violence (Amendments) Act 2018* addressed the
+    shortcomings of using *male-assaults-female* to address family violence.
 After all, family violence includes more than just a male assaulting a female.

 Both Amy Adams,[^4] justice minister for the introduction of the bill, and the Human Rights Commission recognised the limitation of male assaults female to address family violence.
 The Human Rights Commission states: “The law should reflect the seriousness of the assault and not the gender of the victim and perpetrator.”[^5]